barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 **Tip**: Use `GeometryPipeline.toWireframe` for debugging to visualize a geometry's primitives.

-### Adding normals for shading
+### Adding Normals for Shading

 To use an appearance with shading, the geometry must have a `normal` attribute.
-The normal vectors can be computed after the geometry is created using [GeometryPipeline.computeNormal](http://cesium.agi.com/Cesium/Build/Documentation/GeometryPipeline.html#computeNormal).
+Normal vectors can be computed after the geometry is created using [GeometryPipeline.computeNormal](http://cesium.agi.com/Cesium/Build/Documentation/GeometryPipeline.html#computeNormal).
 Lets take a look at how the generated normals effect shading.
 In the Sandcastle example, replace the instance and primitive declarations with the following:

 ```javascript
 var tetrahedron = Cesium.GeometryPipeline.computeNormal(new Cesium.TetrahedronGeometry());